jdhwpgmbca/pcapture/QUICKSTART-WINDOWS.md

 - Login to the admin console at `http://localhost:8081` using username `admin` and password `admin`.
 - Import the quarkus realm from the `realm-export.json` file in the top of the project folder.
-- Go to the `Clients` section on the left-hand navigation menu, and click into each of the clients.
-For each client that has it's `Access Type` set to `confidential`, go to the `Credentials` tab and click on `Regenerate Secret`.
-- You'll need to use the generated secret for the `backend-service` client later, when you configure the `settings.xml` and `.env` files.
+- The import should default to using the `quarkus` realm.
+You should stick to that for now.
+This local keycloak container will not retain it's data once it's stopped.

 ### settings.xml

-- Create a new file called settings.xml in your %USERPROFILE%\.m2 folder.
+- Create a new file called `settings.xml` in your `%USERPROFILE%\.m2` folder.
 If the folder doesn't exist, create it.
-- Copy the contents of the settings.xml file below into your new settings.xml file.
+- Copy the contents of the `settings.xml` file below into your new `settings.xml` file on your `.m2` folder.

-- Replace the `secret` value in your `settings.xml` with the generated secret value from the `backend-service` client above.
+Note: the `secret` value below under the `auth.backend.secret`, it must match the `backend-service` client credentials.

 ```xml
 <settings